dosebotredux/DosebotRedux/readme.md

 ## Invite DoseBot Redux to your server!

 Want DoseBot Redux on your server?
-Just click [this link](https://discordapp.com/oauth2/authorize?&client_id=435987984450453505&scope=bot&permissions=268486656) and it shall appear!
-Just want to give it a try?
-Join us on [the demo server](https://discord.gg/vXdwjvS) and you can try out DoseBot Redux right away.
+Just click [this link](https://discord.com/oauth2/authorize?client_id=799165497710084116&scope=bot&permissions=268815552) and it shall appear!

 ### In memoriam

 DoseBot Redux is maintained in memory of Cocoa, 1995 - 2019.
-Cocoa was the creator of the [original DoseBot](https://github.com/GabrielMorris/DoseBot).
+Cocoa was the creator of the [original DoseBot](https://github.com/GabrielMorris/DoseBot). x